hooymana/Brooks_Task/README.md

 FULL GAME ENVIRONMENT SHOULD BE SET - startbox and stopbox should be viewable in game view and scene view

 CREATE TAGS FOR GAME OBJECT

+Create two gameobjects by clicking on the gameobject dropdown and click on create empty.
+This will place a gameobject in the scene although it can't be seen.
+Click on the first gameobject and add a boxcollider (add componenet > physics 2d > box collider).
+Give this gameobject the following coords (0,0,0).
+Create another gameobject and call it gameobjectexit. give it coordintates (16,0,0).
+Also add a box collider to this one.
+The boxcollider for each gameobject should be size x = 2 and y = 1.

 Click on GameObject in Hierarachy.
 In inspector go to Tag and add Tags startBox and stopBox.
 GameObject should be tag as startBox and GameObjectExit should be tag as stopBox.